Tips For Maintaining Your Mountain Bike

 Sale

-• LIGHT, STRONG & PORTABLE: The repair stand is made of light alloy aluminium with a heavy-duty plastic strong head and clamps.
-It is lightweight and compact when folded.
-Also very convenient, durable and well-designed.
+• LIGHT, STRONG & PORTABLE: The repair stand is made of lightweight aluminium alloy with a durable plastic head and clamps.
+It is compact when folded and designed for convenience and durability.

 • HEIGHT ADJUSTABLE: Quick Release Adjustable (from 1m to 1.5m or 39″ to 59″ when fully extended).
 Strong quick-release skewers are included for adjusting the height, tilt and angle of this work stand, this could be really helpful when you want to get the bike in the optimal working position for you.